kxdang/kiendang.me/content/blog/082-Algolia-install/index.md

 date: 2020-04-26
 slug: gatsbyblog-algolia-install
 title: 🔨How to install Algolia on a Gatsby website
 description:  How to install Algolia on your Gatsby blog.
-An easy step by step guide created for beginners.
+An easy step by step guide created by a beginner.
 tags: ["gatsby", "react", "graphql"]
 ---